 Water pressure and water flow rate are two more important considerations when purchasing a whole house water filtration system and softener combo.

-The best whole-house water filters and softeners have a pressure rating of between 10 and 15 gallons per minute (GPM).
+On average, whole-house water filters and softeners have a pressure rating of 10-15 gallons per minute (GPM).

-On average, you can expect to pay around $1,500 for a single water softener or water filter system – but if you buy them together, the manufacturer may offer a deal that knocks $200-$500 off the overall price.
+The average cost of a single water softener or water filter system is around $1,500 – but if you buy them together, you can usually get $200-$500 off the overall price.

-Aside from the purchase cost, another initial expense to consider is hiring a plumber or handyman for installation.
-Professional installation of a whole house water filtration system and softener usually costs $150-$300, depending on the competition in your local area.
+Another cost consideration is the cost of hiring a plumber or handyman for installation.
+Professional installation of a whole house water filter system and softener usually costs $150-$300.

 For whole house water filters, there are various ongoing costs to consider.
 Most filter units use cartridges that need to be changed once every 2 years, 1 year, or 6 months.